 Multiple response variables indicated relative support for multiple models within the candidate model set (Table 1).
 Given this result, using cumulative weights of models that include a certain parameter, such as a bank effect, is the most useful way to interpret results.
 Cumulative weights of 1 indicate strong support within the supported models for the inclusion of a parameter, while cumulative weights of 0 indicate no support.

+Start with concentration data and follow with isotopes (which matches the figure).
 All supported models for 15N of NH4+, NO3-, and organic nitrogen include an effect of creek bank with cumulative model weights of 1.
 All supported models of NO3- concentration also included a bank effect (Table 2; Figure 2).
 Both NH4+ concentration and net nitrification also had strong support for a bank effect, with cumulative weight if the bank effect of 0.88 and 0.82 respectively.
-There was little model support for a bank effect on 13C or net mineralization (Table 2; Figure 2).
+There was little model support for a bank effect on 13C or net mineralization (Table 2; Figure 2). ***I’m really confused.
+I struggle to see an effect in the figures but the model results seem to indicate a “YUGE” effect.
+I’m not sure what this effect size thing is really saying.
+Need to chat about it…***